5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 2. Under `UEFI/APFS`, change `MinDate` and `MinVersion` from `-1` (disabled) to the correct values for the macOS version you are using.
 A list with correct values can be found [**here**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks#mindateminversion-settings-for-the-apfs-driver).</br>
 3. Change `SecureBootModel` from `Disabled` to `j185` (for iMac20,1) or `j185f` (for iMac20,2).

+> [!WARNING]
+>
-> **:Warning:** You should have a working backup of your EFI folder on a FAT32 formatted USB flash drive since changing these settings can prevent the system from booting.
+> You should have a working backup of your EFI folder on a FAT32 formatted USB flash drive since changing these settings can prevent the system from booting.
 You may have to disable them for installing macOS Monterey if you have issues.

 **NOTES**